MAY 19th, 2022

 investment memorandum design

-An investment company won’t somebody because they’re wearing a Giorgio Armani suit, but they expect you to be well presented.
+An investment company won't hire somebody because they’re wearing a Giorgio Armani suit, but they expect you to be well presented.
 Similarly, they won’t give a company funding if it’s been designed by a professional graphic design firm, but it’s similarly good to make a strong impression.

-As the examples below allude to, companies that win funding are often the ones that take care of every detail in their investment memorandum.
+As the examples below allude to, companies that win funding are often the ones that take care of every detail in their offering memorandum.
 This includes professional design in addition to a convincing story.

 • Concise: If you can’t tell an investor what your company is in a few lines, you can’t tell them what it is.